datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/ambassador.md

   With $productName$, this can become a security concern when combined with `bypass_auth` in the following scenario:

-     - Use an `AmbassadorMapping` for path `/prefix` with `bypass_auth` set to true.
+     - Use a `Mapping` for path `/prefix` with `bypass_auth` set to true.
 The intention here is to apply no FilterPolicies under this prefix, by default.

-     - Use an `AmbassadorMapping` for path `/prefix/secure/` without setting bypass_auth to true.
+     - Use a `Mapping` for path `/prefix/secure/` without setting bypass_auth to true.
 The intention here is to selectively apply a FilterPolicy to this longer prefix.

      - Have an upstream service that receives both `/prefix` and `/prefix/secure/` traffic (from the Mappings above), but the upstream service treats escaped and unescaped slashes equivalently.